aviwidgerson8/aviwidgerson8.github.io/posts/Web Posts/Notes/Learning Notes/Current Affairs/Daily News/Hindu/2021/February 2021.md

 - [ ]  What are the functions & mandate of IAEA ?
 - [ ]  What is balance of convenience ?
 - [ ]  What is Sect 17(2) of Arbitration & Conciliation Act, 1996 ?

+## 13th February 2021
+- [ ] What is India's National Wildlife Action Plan 2017-2035 ?
+- [ ] What are the powers of SEC wrt it's contempt
+- [ ] What was last year's Padmanabha Swamy Temple verdict wrt royals as managers (shebait) ?
+- [ ] #rivers : Rishiganga ?
+Dhauliganga ?
+- [ ] #mains ; Are PILs infringing too much into the functioning of legislature ?
+- [ ] What is latest amendment of Arbitration and Conciliation (Amendment) Act, 2021 ?
+- [ ] What are the powers of Central Water Commission ?
+- [ ] How effective has been the implementation of Sexual Harrasment of Women at Workplace (Prevention, Prohibition & Redressal) Act ?
+- [ ] What are the significant provisions under Unorganised Workers Social Security Act ?
+- [ ]  What are different types of coffee grown in India ?
+- [ ]  What has been the recent issue of Kerala Infra Investment Fund Board ?
+Which statutes support the state to take up such initiatives ?
+- [ ]  What is Article 72 ?
+How long can the implementation be delayed ?
+- [ ]  #art-forms : Tholpavakkoothu ?
+(Nizhalkkoothu or Olakkoothu)
+- [ ]  What is Kaladan Multi-Modal Transport Project ?
+Trilateral Highway Project ?
+- [ ]  #statistics : 10% of 35M twitter handles & 350M Facebook accounts are fake
+- [ ]  #statistics : About 4L children under 5 are in danger of dying of acute malnutrition in war-torn & impoverished Yemen, an increase of 22% over 2020
+- [ ]  #dictionary : misfeasance ? malfeasance ?
+- [ ]  #dictionary : impleaded ?

+## 14th February 2021
+- [ ]